k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

   -XX:InitiatingHeapOccupancyPercent=70 -Xms31G -Xmx31G
   ```

 To summarize the findings, running Cassandra in Kubernetes using K8ssandra didn't introduce any notable performance impacts in throughput or latency, all while K8ssandra simplified the deployment steps.
-See the [blog](https://k8ssandra.io/blog/articles/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/) for more detailed settings, results, and the measures taken to ensure fair production comparisons.
+See the [blog post](https://k8ssandra.io/blog/articles/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/) for more detailed settings, results, and the measures taken to ensure fair production comparisons.

 ## Terraform